From Where Did the Narrator Come and Why?

 2.2 Emotional Engagement

 Readers often connect more strongly with narrators who share their emotions.
-A first‑person narrator invites empathy, as the reader experiences the world through the narrator’s eyes.
+On the flip side, a first‑person narrator invites empathy, as the reader experiences the world through the narrator’s eyes.
 Conversely, a detached omniscient narrator can create a sense of detached awe—the reader observes life as a grand tapestry.

 2.3 Structural Necessity

 Some stories demand a particular narrator for structural reasons.
-That's why for instance, epistolary novels (e. g.That said, , Dracula by Bram Stoker) rely on letters, diaries, and journal entries, making the narrator an authentic documentarian.
-Historical novels often use historical narrators—characters who claim to have witnessed events—adding credibility.
+To give you an idea, epistolary novels (e.g., Dracula by Bram Stoker) rely on letters, diaries, and journal entries, making the narrator an authentic documentarian.
+Historical novels often use historical narrators—characters who claim to have witnessed events—adding credibility But it adds up..

 2.4 Thematic Alignment

 Narrators can reinforce themes.
-A story about memory might use a first‑person narrator whose recollections are unreliable, echoing the fragility of memory itself.
-A narrative about universal truths may employ an omniscient narrator to point out the idea that all experiences are interconnected.
+On the flip side, a story about memory might use a first‑person narrator whose recollections are unreliable, echoing the fragility of memory itself.
+A narrative about universal truths may employ an omniscient narrator to underline the idea that all experiences are interconnected It's one of those things that adds up..

 2.5 Audience Expectations

 Different genres come with reader expectations.
-Here's the thing — mystery fans often anticipate a detective narrator (first‑person or limited) to share clues in real time.
-Now, science fiction readers might prefer a technically detached narrator to focus on speculative ideas.
-Understanding your audience helps in selecting a narrator that satisfies genre conventions while offering freshness That alone is useful..
+Science fiction readers might prefer a technically detached narrator to focus on speculative ideas.
+In real terms, mystery fans often anticipate a detective narrator (first‑person or limited) to share clues in real time.
+Understanding your audience helps in selecting a narrator that satisfies genre conventions while offering freshness.

 3. Types of Narrators and Their Origins